Strong Cosmic Censorship in accelerating spacetime: Closing remarks

 \section{Closing remarks}

-Supermassive accelerating black holes could reside in the center of galaxies \cite{morris2017nonthermal,Vilenkin:2018zol} and the velocities of them must be small $(\lesssim 100 \mathrm{~km} / \mathrm{s})$ \cite{Ashoorioon:2021znw}.
-In this paper, we have analyzed the issue of the Cauchy horizon instability for the accelerating black hole in Einstein theory conformally coupled with a scalar field.
+Supermassive accelerating black holes could reside in the center of galaxies \cite{morris2017nonthermal,Vilenkin:2018zol} and their velocities must be small $(\lesssim 100 \mathrm{~km} / \mathrm{s})$ \cite{Ashoorioon:2021znw}.
+In this paper, we have analyzed the issue of the Cauchy horizon instability for the accelerating black hole in the Einstein theory conformally coupled with a scalar field.
 The black hole and the conformal scalar are only characterized by two parameters -- mass and acceleration.
-However, it owns three horizons -- the Cauchy horizon, the event horizon, and the acceleration horizon.
-When the acceleration of the black hole decreases to zero, the former two horizons merge, resulting in an extremal black hole; intriguingly, at the same time, the last horizon extends to spatial infinity, rendering the black hole to be asymptotically Minkowskian flat.
+However, it has three horizons: the Cauchy horizon, the event horizon, and the acceleration horizon.
+When the acceleration of the black hole decreases to zero, the former two horizons merge, resulting in an extremal black hole.
+Intriguingly, at the same time, the last horizon extends to spatial infinity, rendering the black hole asymptotically Minkowskian flat.

-We have tested Christodoulou's formulation of SCCC in this spacetime and found it to be violated in the near extremal regime, or in other words, in the slow acceleration regime.
+We have tested Christodoulou's formulation of SCCC in this spacetime and found it to be violated in the near-extremal regime, or in other words, in the slow acceleration regime.
 To this end, we studied the scalar perturbation of the accelerating black hole and then calculated the QNMs of this process.
 The meaning of our result can be summarized as follows.
-On the one hand, all former investigations indicated that SCCC is respected for asymptotically flat initial data which is close to the RN or the Kerr.
-In our case, when the acceleration equals zero, the black hole is in fact an extremal RN spacetime [one can check the blackening factor (\ref{black})].
-So from this perspective, our observation is the first counterexample challenging the former result.
-That is, the result indicates that not all asymptotically flat initial data closing to RN respect the SCCC.
+On the one hand, all previous investigations have indicated that SCCC is respected for asymptotically flat initial data which is close to the RN or the Kerr.
+In our case, when the acceleration is zero, the black hole transforms into an extremal RN-like spacetime [however, it is not precisely an extremal RN as it still has conformally coupled scalar hair, as shown in eqs. (\ref{black}) and (\ref{Psieq})] or a BPS (and extremal) spacetime in the supergravity theory.
+It should be noted that string theory achieved great success in the realm of quantum gravity through its ability to calculate the microscopic entropy for a class of supersymmetric, asymptotically flat extremal RN-like black holes including multiple scalars within the supergravity theories \cite{Strominger:1996sh,Hristov:2022pmo,Cai:2001jc}.
+Our outcome suggests that the SCCC can be violated in a black hole spacetime that is almost asymptotically Minkowskian flat in the near-extremal regime with a vanishing acceleration ($A\to 0^+$).